Prakash684880/MERN-Ecommerce/README.md

 # Mern-Ecommerce

-used tailwind for css and done some cookies jwttoken
+used tailwind for css and done some cookies jwttoken made ecommerce site